-The UK Association of Building Preseration Trustsis the service for building preservation trusts promoting and supporting the rescue and rescue and sustainable use of historic buildings.
-A BPT are not for profit organisations whose main aims include the preservation and regeneration of historic buildings.
+The UK Association of Building Preservation Trusts is the voice for building preservation trusts promoting and supporting the rescue and rescue and sustainable use of historic buildings.
+A BPT is a not for profit organisation whose main aims include the preservation and regeneration of historic buildings.

 Over 230 BPTs are members of the association.
 The majority of BPTs are rooted in their local communities.
 Some cover individual towns, cities, or whole counties.
 Others specialise in particular types of building.
 A few cover the whole of the UK.
 Some were formed to save just one building and others, known as revolving fund trusts, seek to conserve a succession of buildings by repair and finding suitable alternative uses and/or owners.

 Building preservation trusts frequently provide a means of addressing heritage at risk.
 They may acquire sites direct from the owner or from a local authority that is exercising its compulsory purchase powers.

 The Prince’s Regeneration Trust is a charity that works with communities throughout the United Kingdom to ensure that important buildings at risk of demolition or decay are rescued, regenerated and re-used for the benefit of the surrounding community.

 The Trust’s ethos leads it to concentrate its activities in socially and economically deprived areas; places that will benefit most from the regeneration of the wider community.

 The Trust champions the value of partnerships and works closely with building owners, developers, community groups, local authorities, other public bodies and charities to find sensitive and sustainable new uses for buildings at risk.